Are There Hidden Costs When You Move House?

 Working Out Your Budget

 These are just some of the hidden costs associated with moving house.
-It’s not likely you will encounter every single one of these, but everyone will encounter some mix of them when they move.
-It’s important to be aware what you could have to pay, as the cost of moving involves so much more than simply the cost of the property itself.
+It’s not likely you will encounter every single one of these, but everyone will experience some mix of them when they move.
+It’s important to be aware of what you could have to pay, as the cost of moving involves so much more than simply the cost of the property itself.
 Whether you’re selling or buying, there are going to be hidden fees lurking that can catch you out if you’re not careful.